Uganda: Zembo Electric Motorcycles

 Growing electric mobility infrastructure

 Uganda is among Africa’s most populous countries and is seeing a growing trend towards greater urbanisation.
-The population of the country’s capital, Kampala, is expected to reach 4.1 million by 2024 and poor air quality and traffic congestion are the norm.
+The population of the country’s capital, Kampala, is expected to reach 4.1 million by 2024 and poor air quality, noise and traffic congestion are the norm.
 Access to affordable public transport is limited, and people largely use informal “boda boda” motorcycle taxis to travel around the city.
 Driving these taxis is a key source of employment.
 As a fast, easily accessible mode of transport, the number of “boda boda” on Uganda’s roads is expected to increase significantly, potentially adding to existing health challenges presented by urban air pollution.
 As battery prices continue to fall sharply, there is increasing interest in the potential of electric vehicles to support cleaner urban transport.

 Drivers do not need to buy or own batteries or wait for them to be charged, they simply swap a discharged battery for a fully charged one at one of Zembo’s battery swap stations and continue their journey.
-The project will increase the number of charging stations to >60 by Q1 2023, significantly increasing the number of available batteries for drivers.
+The project will increase the number of charging stations to 35, significantly increasing the number of available batteries for drivers.
 Charging stations are solar-powered or utilise power from Uganda’s national grid, 92% of which is derived from renewable sources.
 As is the case for four-wheeler electric vehicles, the upfront cost of an electric motorcycle taxi is higher than for an equivalent vehicle with a combustion engine, however charging and maintenance costs are lower, enabling drivers to maximise their incomes.

 Being developed by InfraCo Africa and Zembo SAS (France) with DOB Equity and Mobility 54